joannawojtasz/RecipeBook/README.md

 ## UX

+###  Rationale

+* Storing and accessing recipes is vital for work in the kitchen.

+* Easy scaling of the recipes according to the number of portions allows avoidingmistakes in the kitchen.

 ### Clients

 Recipe Book is designed for both for amatour and proffessional cooks who want to store and acces their recipes digitally.

-###  Rationale

-* Storing and accessing recipes is vital for work in the kitchen

-* Easy scaling according to the number of portions to avoid mistakes in the kitchen.

 ### User stories